 If you want to rent a place for living in Dubai, you should only use brokers or agents which are officially registered and hold a Broker’s Registration ID card.
 Their office must have a license issued by the Department of Economic Development.
 An official real estate agent receives a payment of 5% of the annual rent.
 This fee is paid when signing the lease.

 If you should be settling down in Dubai on a temporary visitor visa, you cannot sign a fixed-term tenancy agreement.
 However, some brokers offer short-term lease accommodation for those who want to live in a more private setting than a hotel room.
 Due to short supply, this option is rather expensive.
 Regardless of the duration of your tenancy agreement, make sure you never use an unregistered broker or agent when renting an apartment.

 The documents expats have to present for renting a place include a copy of their passport, a copy of their residence permit, and a statement of income from their employer.
 A formal tenancy application and a security deposit (usually around 4 weeks’ worth of rent) are required as well.
-Moreover, most contracts require you to pay one year’s rent in advance when living in Dubai.
+Moreover, most contracts require you to pay rent in advance when living in Dubai.
 The rent is usually paid in four stages, covering three months at a time.

 Utilities in Dubai

 Established in 1992, the Dubai Electricity and Water Authority (DEWA) supplies all households with adequate and reliable utilities supplies.
 Their customer care center is always willing to assist expats living in Dubai.
 There is also the option to activate your supply online - a convenient method for people leading a stressful life in Dubai’s business world.